• Skip to primary navigation

 Three: Serve with tortilla chips.

-A bowl of mango salsa with some tortilla chips in it.
+A blue bowl of mango salsa with two tortilla chips stuck in it.

 Choosing a mango

-The key to making this recipe as amazing as possible is choosing the best mangoes you can find.
+The key to making this mango salsa recipe as amazing as possible is choosing the best mangoes you can find.
 They need to be really ripe and full of flavour.

 The best way to tell if a mango is ripe is by the feel of it.
 Give the mango a gentle squeeze and it should give slightly which means that the flesh inside is nice and soft.
 It is similar to checking if a peach is ripe.